-To ensure that doctoral students develop the necessary skills, you will participate with a faculty research team from your very first semester in the program and will co-author a manuscript no later than the end of your second year.
+To ensure that doctoral students develop the necessary skills, you will participate with a faculty research team from your very first semester in the program.
+In addition, you will be required to submit a first-authored paper to a scientific journal prior to taking comprehensive exams (see Research Submission Requirement, Section IX).
 These experiences will help prepare you for the development, conduct, and defense of your dissertation - the capstone (and final step!) of your doctoral degree.
 Masters students are encouraged to also participate in a faculty research team, but this is not required.